Smokey Mountain: History

 Smokey Mountain operated for at least 50 years, consisting of over two million metric tons of waste.
 The flammable substances in decomposing waste led to fires that resulted in many deaths.

 On March 19, 1993, a joint venture agreement was made between the National Housing Authority (NHA) and R-II Builders Inc. (RBI) to build a low-cost housing project at Smokey Mountain.
 On August 15, 2007, this agreement was declared valid by the Philippine Supreme Court.
 The area was officially closed in 1995.
 The site was turned into public housing for the impoverished people living in the slums surrounding the landfill.
 The slums were also cleared, which was the home of 30,000 people who made their living from picking through the landfill's rubbish.

 In the 1990s, Jane Walker arrived in the Philippines on holiday, and her taxi took her by Smokey Mountain.
-She was intrigued by the Tondo slums, and she returned back to Southampton, where her plan to do something took place.
+She was intrigued by the Tondo slums, and she returned to Southampton, where her plan to do something took place.
 In time, Walker would raise money and funds and build businesses that transformed rubbish into products like handbags.
 She was awarded an MBE in 2006, and in 2012, she lived in the Philippines.

 Projects have been enforced by the government and non-government organizations to allow urban resettlement sites for slum dwellers.
 According to a UN-Habitat report, over 20 million people in the Philippines live in slums.
 In Manila alone, 50% of the over 11 million inhabitants live in slum areas.